prometheus/docs/content/docs/querying/basics.md

 * `y` - years

-In this example, we select all the values we have recorded within the last 5 minutes for all timeseries that have the metric name `http_requests_total` and a `job` label set to `prometheus`:
+In this example, we select all the values we have recorded within the last 5 minutes for all time series that have the metric name `http_requests_total` and a `job` label set to `prometheus`:

     http_requests_total{job="prometheus"}[5m]